V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 	<img src="assets/img/misc/Porg-City/9-Bot-sqli_manipulation.png">
 </p>

-As i said, this query is too much for nothing.
+As i said, this query is too much, with useless operations.
 So i've found another way a lot smaller than this.
-Once again using  `UNION`operator, and directly supply our data for the collumn in the right order.
+Once again using `UNION` operator, and directly provide our data for the collumn in the right order.

 Query : `@Porg Bot porg ' UNION SELECT NULL, 'v0lk3n', 42, 'whitehat', 'bill.webp' --`

 Full Query in the server side : `SELECT * FROM porgs WHERE name LIKE '' UNION SELECT NULL, 'v0lk3n', 42, 'whitehat', 'bill.webp' --`

 <p align="center">
 	<img src="assets/img/misc/Porg-City/sqli_manipulation-smaller.png">
 </p>

 Great!
 Now we need to find a way to manipulate the data of `img` to include our flag at this place.
-But for this, we will need to find a way to bypass the mitigation of the file inclusion in this space.
+But for this to work, we will need to find a way to bypass the mitigation of the file inclusion.

 #### Exploitation - SQL Injection, Bypass Mitigation